DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 How Does DSL Internet Work?

-DSL transmits digital data over traditional copper telephone lines already installed in homes and businesses.
+DSL is a wired connection that transmits digital data over traditional copper telephone lines already installed in homes and businesses.
 Unlike dial-up connections, DSL can provide internet access without disrupting regular phone service, as it uses higher frequency bands for data transmission.

 A DSL modem connects to the phone line and communicates with a DSLAM (Digital Subscriber Line Access Multiplexer) at the service provider’s facility, which aggregates connections and provides access to the broader internet.
 The quality and speed of a DSL connection can vary based on the distance from your home to the DSLAM, with closer proximity generally resulting in better performance.